gtraceyauto/edge-galen-testing/README.md

 `$.webdriver.chrome.driver` value to the path of a locally installed instance of Chromedriver.
 There is one included in the project @ `<path to project folder>/node_modules/chromedriver/lib/chromedriver/chromedriver`.
 The terminal will also report the full path of this driver when you rebuild with `npm rb`.

 ### Running the tests ###
 Tests are run using the [Gulp.js](https://gulpjs.com/) task runner.
+Each test run will test a widget against it's corresponding .gspec file in the `specs` folder for the device resolutions defined in the `devices.js` file.

 * Run the test with the command line - `gulp test -w=<widgetname> -l=<location>`.
     * `widgetname` is the widget to test.
 Leaving this blank will run tests on all available widgets.
 Currently available widgets are: